pkeech/Docker-WinRM-Demo/README.md

 ## Description

-The App is to demonstrate how to create a WinRM conection between a Docker Container (Linux) to a Windows Server.
+The App is to demonstrates how to create a WinRM conection between a Docker Container (Linux) to a Windows Server.